v6ak/qubes-vm-autoshutdown/README.md

 ### Some edge cases

 Yes, some parts of the script are hacky, especially the function qvm-ls-running.
+When searching for windows of a particular name, I pass the name as regexp, is also not ideal.
 These parts might fail in some special conditions.

 ### Paused VMs